thomasdonlon/Empirical_Model_MSP_Spindown_Accels/README.md

-Data file for "Leveraging an Empirical Model for Magnetic Braking in Millisecond Pulsars Reveals a Tension in the Local Dark Matter Density".
+Data file for "Empirical Modeling of Magnetic Braking in Millisecond Pulsars to Measure the Local Dark Matter Density and Effects of Orbiting Satellite Galaxies".

 Description of Columns:
 =======================================